Cookie

 A case where specialized tools are instrumental in the ability to reverse engineer a product or component is when working with serial and USB ports and devices.
 Going back to the concept of the “black box”, the primary inputs and outputs of serial and USB devices are streams of data that need to be analyzed in order to determine the component’s function.
 Reverse engineering of USB ports and devices demands a way to capture these data streams.

 Without adequate tools to assist in this analysis, the reverse engineer would have to spend inordinate amounts of time to enact their analysis on USB and serial device and port activity.
-To properly reverse engineer USB devices and equipment of this type you need reverse engineering software tools that can assist in monitoring and understanding the device’s input and output activity.
+To properly reverse engineer USB devices and equipment of this type you need reverse engineering software tools that can help reverse engineers capture, analyze, and understand the communication protocols and data transmitted through these ports.

 Serial Port Monitor